 Lastly, high net-worth individuals who want to preserve the value of their estate may also want to consider making a whole life insurance policy part of their estate plan.
 Unlike a term plan, the former pays the death benefit regardless of when you die.
 Since the payout is not taxable, it can be used to offset estate taxes and ensure your heirs inherit the exact amount of money you wanted them to receive.

 The average funeral can cost more than $7,000, and that is without including the end-of-life medical care.
 If you do not want to shoulder your family with these costs, consider putting a final expense life insurance policy in place.
 Usually, these policies do not require a medical exam, so you can get one even if you are in less-than-perfect health.

 Go without life insurance

-How much coverage do I need when my policy expires?
+How much coverage do I need when my term life insurance expires?

-There are a number of reasons why a person might need term life insurance past their policy’s expiration date.
+There are a number of reasons why a person might need term life insurance after their term life insurance expires.
 If you still have people in your life who depend on you financially, you may want to consider extending your coverage in some way.
 The same may hold true if you still have a mortgage or other debts.

 If you decide you will need protection after your term life insurance policy’s end date, speak with an independent broker or advisor well in advance, at least six months before the expiry date.
 Any later and you might not have enough time to explore all available options and pick the one that is best for your current situation.